Knock Out Headaches & Migraines For Good!

 Pregnancy headaches come on without warning and often start and stop suddenly.

-Even though researchers believe hormonal changes are the cause of these headaches, it is likely that the tremendous emotional and physical changes that accompany pregnancy also contribute to them.
-After all, during times of stress and change, tension headaches often occur.
+Even though researchers believe hormonal changes are the cause of these headaches, it is likely that the significant emotional and physical changes that accompany pregnancy, also contribute to them.

 Migraines can be excruciating headaches caused by spasms and constrictions of the arteries leading to the brain.
-The underlying mechanisms remain unclear, but a number of triggers seem to be needed to start the migraine process.
+Regular migraines are usually a sign of chronic dehydration and also overwhelming stress.

 Causes of Headaches